sampaiodias/UniTween/README.md

 ## Changelog

+### Version 1.0.2.1
+* Fixed instability of Play and PlayBackwards when trying to play callbacks (UnityEvent)

 ### Version 1.0.2
 * Added complete support for PlayBackwards, Rewind and Resume
 * Improved GUI for UniTween Sequence